 I am an in-network provider for Empire BlueCross BlueShield.
 Those covered by a different insurance company with out-of-network behavioral health benefits can also receive substantial reimbursements for treatment.
 If you are unsure of your coverage, I recommend you contact your insurance company in advance.

-My standard rate per individual session is $220.
+My standard rate is $250 per individual session and $350 per family or couples session.
 I accept payment in the form of cash, check, and all major credit cards.

 What's the difference between a psychologist and a psychiatrist?

 Psychologists (like me) receive doctoral-level degrees (like a Ph.D. or Psy.D.) and have advanced training in psychotherapy and assessment.
 Psychiatrists hold medical degrees (M.D.) and therefore have expertise in biological processes and pharmacology, i.e. prescribing medication.
 If in the course of treatment you and I feel medication is needed in addition to therapy, I am able to refer you to a psychiatrist who will help manage that side of things while we continue our work together.

 How do I know I'm choosing the "right" therapist or type of therapy?

 The ever-growing variety of therapies and therapist credentials can easily overwhelm this simple fact: What matters most is that you feel a genuine human connection with your therapist, a sense that he or she has the capacity to understand you and your concerns.
 The information on this website is intended to provide you with a preliminary idea of how I think and practice -- if my perspective seems in-synch with your own, there is good reason to think we will work well together.